wanjia-xu/programmable-wallet-sdk-ios-sample/README.md

 [Xcode](https://apps.apple.com/tw/app/xcode/id497799835?mt=12) consists of a suite of tools that developers use to build apps for Apple platforms.
 Use Xcode to manage your entire development workflow — from creating your app to testing, optimizing, and submitting it to the App Store.

 ### CocoaPods
 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
+(Alternatively install with Homebrew: [Link](https://formulae.brew.sh/formula/cocoapods))

 ### SSH key
 Shared [SSH key](https://share.1password.com/s#bzIRVj59HVFKzKj1LbZToCDh10DyPVlRKTmhFbVqmuo) for PW SDK Hackathon